Rightpoint/Swiftilities/Pod/Classes/Lifecycle/readme.md

 # Usage

-Behaviors are implmented by consuming `ViewController`s simply by leveraging the category method `addBehaviors(_ behaviors: [ViewControllerLifecycleBehavior]` in `viewDidLoad`:
+Behaviors are implemented by consuming `ViewController`s simply by leveraging the category method `addBehaviors(_ behaviors: [ViewControllerLifecycleBehavior]` in `viewDidLoad`:
 ```
 override func viewDidLoad() {
     super.viewDidLoad()